-Summer presents a special opportunity to meet student content needs and help close budget gaps.
-But Summer enrollments are down, as students pursue jobs and internships in varied locations.
+Summer presents a special opportunity to meet student-content-needs and help schools close budget gaps.
+Often, summer enrollments are down as J.D. students pursue jobs and internships in varied locations.

-To help schools gain incremental revenue during low enrollment periods, iLaw partners with law schools to deliver online, real-time summer subjects taught by renowned professors from ABA-accredited law schools.
-Following our successful 2014-2017 Summer programs and the liberalization of ABA Standard 306, we will increase the number of topics delivered in Summer 2018.
+To help schools gain incremental revenue during low summer enrollment periods, iLaw partners with law schools to deliver online, summer subjects taught by renowned professors from ABA-accredited law schools.
 Faculty serves as visiting or adjunct faculty at each school, which awards the academic credit.

 - Advanced Legal Research Amy Sloan (Baltimore)

 - Conflict of Laws Erin O’Hara O’Connor (Florida State)

 - Consumer Law Katie Porter (University of California, Irvine)

 - Copyright Tonya Evans (University of New Hampshire) NEW!

 - Criminal Procedure: Investigation Ron Wright (Wake Forest)